anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 )
 ```

+!!! note
+    An interesting trend in continual learning involves algorithmic advancements where models build on their knowledge without retraining from scratch and suffering from catastrophic forgetting.
+Check out this survey (rev. 04/2021) for a review of methods: [A continual learning survey: Defying forgetting in classification tasks](https://arxiv.org/abs/1909.08383){:target="_blank"}.

 ### Evaluation

-When we're ready to evaluate our trained models, we want to execute a chain of tasks depending on whether the model improved or regressed.
+It's imperative that we evaluate our trained models so we can be confident in it's ability.
+We've extensively covered [model evaluation](testing.md#evaluation){:target="_blank"} in our [testing lesson](testing.md){:target="_blank"} so here we'll talk about what happens after evaluation.
+We want to execute a chain of tasks depending on whether the model improved or regressed.
 To do this, we're using a [BranchPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=branch#branching){:target="_blank"} for the evaluation task so it can return the appropriate task id.

 ```python linenums="1"
 from airflow.operators.python import BranchPythonOperator